youngsoul/gpg-linefollower/Readme.md

 This is a 3 book set, and you can buy 1,2 or all 3 books.
 With any book purchase Adrian provides a Raspbian Image with the libraries already setup and installed.
 This is by far the easiest way to get started, and you get an amazing set of books on how to use the Rasbperry PI for computer vision.

 This is the approach I took.
+If you use this approach then the pre-configured Python environment you should use is:

+> `/home/pi/.virtualenvs/gopigo3`

+to activate

+> `source /home/pi/.virtualenvs/gopigo3/bin/activate`

+If you also use this path you will need to install PyZMQ into the gopigo3 python virtual environment
+##### ZMQ

+`pip install pyzmq`

 ## Development Environment